What Paperwork to Check and Forms to Complete Before Buying a Car or Campervan in New Zealand?

 When buying a car from a private seller, we strongly advise you to run a quick debt check on the car that you want to buy.
 It will allow you to see if the car has been used as security for any credit.
 Remember, if there is any outstanding debt on the car that you are buying, even if the debt isn’t yours, your car could be repossessed and you will have no way to contest it.

-Run a vehicle history check online for free on the New Zealand Ministry of Business’ Personal Property Securities website.
+To check if a car in New Zealand has any money owing on it, you can run a vehicle history check online for free on the New Zealand Ministry of Business’ Personal Property Securities website.
+You will need the vehicle registration number (REGO), chassis number or VIN to check.

 Certificate of Registration

 This is a very simple form that will display the list of all the current owners of the car.
-You simply have to compare it with your seller’s ID and see if it matches to make sure that you are buying the car from its rightful owner.
+You can compare it with your seller’s ID and see if it matches to make sure that you are buying the car from its rightful owner.
+If you suspect the vehicle is stolen, you can always check on the New Zealand Police website.

-Although it is not mandatory to get insurance when driving in New Zealand, we strongly recommend that you get some.
+Although it is not mandatory to get insurance for driving in New Zealand, it is usually recommended.
 New Zealand’s roads are not the easiest to drive on.
 Even if you are a cautious driver, the person behind you might not be.
-Backpacker car insurance is very reasonably priced in New Zealand, so get it sorted as soon as you have bought the car.
+Car insurance, and especially backpackers’ car insurance, is very reasonably priced in New Zealand, so get it sorted as soon as you have bought the car.

-To find out more, check out Buying a Car in New Zealand Step 4: Backpackers Car Insurance
+To find out more, check out How Car and Campervan Insurance Works in New Zealand…